MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 ```

 We operate on this output with `data_sufficiency()` to identify records
-that pass the data sufficiency test and those that do not and add
+that pass or fail the data sufficiency test and add columns to the data
-columns to the data frame to support those findings.
+frame to support those findings.

 ``` r
 DT <- data_sufficiency(DT, midf_table = term)